clockworklabs/spacetime-docs/docs/sdks/c-sharp/quickstart.md

 1. Loop until the thread is signaled to exit, calling `Update` on the SpacetimeDBClient to process any updates received from the module, and `ProcessCommand` to process any commands received from the input loop.

-2. Finally, Close the connection to the module.
+2. Finally, close the connection to the module.

 ```csharp
 void ProcessThread(DbConnection conn, CancellationToken ct)